hiccius/OpenGL/07-advanced/README.md

 </div>

 #### 10. Asteroids
 This example shows the difference between drawing an element multiple times one by one and using an **instanced array**.
-The example draws a planet in the center of the space and some asteroids around it.
+The example draws a planet in the center and some asteroids around it.
 The example requires the number of asteroids to be passed as an argument and also accepts the optional argument ```--instancing``` to draw the asteroids using instanced arrays.

 _**Note:** testing this without using **uniform buffer objects** for **view** and **projection** matrices made the performance of using instanced arrays much worse than drawing them one by one.
-After changing it, the limit for instancing was around 60000 asteroids with an acceptable frame rate and drawing them one by one had the limit at around 30000 asteroids._
+After changing it, the limit for instancing was around 60000 asteroids with an acceptable frame rate while drawing them one by one had the limit at around 30000 asteroids._

 <div align="center">
   <img src="images/10-regular_30000.gif" height="450"><br>